MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-app-page-issues.md

 * Native player support is available for iOS, Android, and Windows in online-only mode.
 Offline support currently isn't supported.

 * When navigating back to a custom page from another page, the page state isn't restored so the page appears like a new navigation.
+State is also not persisted when switching between multi-session tabs in multi-session apps.

 * While attempting to sign in, the current behavior caused by a user selecting anywhere away from the sign in box causes the pop out window for sign in to shift behind the app browser.